yashgyy/TitanicData/README.md

-The Following Project is part of the Submission towards Machine Learning Nanodegree
+The Following Project is part of the Submission towards Machine Learning Nanodegree provided by Udacity